Version 4.0 effective on 25 May 2018

 The right to demand the deletion of your personal data stored with us, according to Art.
-17 EU GDPR, as far as the processing is not required for the right of freedom of expression and information, the compliance with a legal obligation, for reasons of public interest or for the assertion, exercise or defence of legal claims.
+17 EU GDPR, as far as the processing is not required for the right of freedom of expression and information, the compliance with a legal obligation, for reasons of public interest or for the assertion, exercise or defense of legal claims.

 The right to demand the restriction of the processing of your personal data, in accordance with Art.
-18 EU GDPR, as far as the accuracy of the data is disputed by you, the processing is unlawful, but you opposes the erasure and we no longer need the data, but they are required by you for the establishment, exercise or defence of legal claims or you have lodged an objection against the processing pursuant to Art.
+18 EU GDPR, as far as the accuracy of the data is disputed by you, the processing is unlawful, but you oppose the erasure and we no longer need the data, but they are required by you for the establishment, exercise or defense of legal claims or you have lodged an objection against the processing pursuant to Art.
 21 EU GDPR

 The right, in accordance with Art.
 20 GDPR, to receive your personal data provided to us in a structured, common and machine-readable format or to request the transfer to another responsible person.

 The right to lodge a complaint with a supervisory authority in accordance with Art.
 77 GDPR.
-As a rule, you can contact the supervisory authority of the federal state of our above named seat or, if applicable, your usual place of residence or work place.
+As a rule, you can contact the supervisory authority of the federal state of our above-named seat or, if applicable, your usual place of residence or workplace.

 Right to withdraw granted consent pursuant to Art.
 7 para.
 3 EU GDPR: You have the right to withdraw the previously given consent in the processing of data at any time with effect for the future.
 In the case of withdrawal, we will delete the data concerned immediately, as far as further processing can not be based on a legal basis where consent is not required for processing.
 The withdrawal of consent does not affect the lawfulness of the processing carried out on the basis of the consent until the revocation